Family Friendly Workplaces

 Many of today's employers recognize that offering some degree of flexibility for scheduling and benefits is an essential tool for recruitment and retention of workers.
 Though family dynamics have changed over the last several decades, women essentially remain the primary caregivers for children and other family members in a great number of families.
 Therefore, family friendly workplaces, which benefit all workers, disproportionately benefit women.

-The U.S. Department of Labor Women's Bureau offers a program and technical assistance to businesses interested in exploring or implementing flexible scheduling called Flex-Options for Women.
-Flexible workplace schedules not only benefit workers, but are extremely valuable for employers in such areas as reducing absenteeism, building employer loyalty, and the ability to offer attractive benefits for little or no cost.
+The U.S. Department of Labor Women's Bureau offers a number of resources related to flex schedules in the workplace.
+Flexible workplace schedules not only benefit workers, but are extremely valuable for employers in such areas as reducing absenteeism, building employee loyalty, and the ability to offer attractive benefits for little or no cost.